-- Member(s) of RxSight's Clinical Affairs Department or designated CRO may meet with investigators prior to the initiation of the study in order to review the adequacy of the subject population, facilities, and equipment with respect to the needs of the study, and to familiarize the investigator with the study protocol. - A member of RxSight's Clinical Affairs Department or designated CRO may meet with the investigator(s) at the time study subjects begin to be enrolled in order to ensure that subjects are being properly selected and that study data are being correctly recorded. - A member of RxSight or designated CRO may visit the clinical site at any time during the study to review study CRFs and/or data entered in the EDC system. - Interim monitoring visits and telephone consultations will occur as necessary during the course of the study to ensure the proper progress and documentation of the study findings. - RxSight clinical personnel may visit the site at any time during the course of the study to observe implantation of the LAL and the adjustment and lock-in treatments to ensure that the procedures described in the protocol are being followed. - RxSight clinical personnel may also observe examination techniques used by study personnel to ensure that the procedures being utilized are the procedures described in [REDACTED] of the protocol.
+- Member(s) of RxSight's Clinical Affairs Department or designated CRO may meet with investigators prior to the initiation of the study in order to review the adequacy of the subject population, facilities, and equipment with respect to the needs of the study, and to familiarize the investigator with the study protocol.
+This evaluation may be performed remotely. - A member of RxSight's Clinical Affairs Department or designated CRO may meet with the investigator(s) at the time study subjects begin to be enrolled in order to ensure that subjects are being properly selected and that study data are being correctly recorded.
+These meetings and assessments may be performed remotely. - A member of RxSight or designated CRO may visit the clinical site at any time during the study to review study CRFs and/or data entered in the EDC system.
+Remote review of study worksheets, case histories and other data (including data with PHI) may be reviewed remotely. - Interim monitoring visits and telephone consultations will occur as necessary during the course of the study to ensure the proper progress and documentation of the study findings.
+Interim monitoring visits may be performed remotely; this includes remote review of study worksheets, case histories and other data which may contain PHI. - RxSight clinical personnel may visit the site at any time during the course of the study to observe implantation of the LAL and the adjustment and lock-in treatments to ensure that the procedures described in the protocol are being followed.
+Visits by RxSight clinical personnel may occur via video conferencing. - RxSight clinical personnel may also observe examination techniques used by study personnel to ensure that the procedures being utilized are the procedures described in Appendix 1 of the protocol.
+RxSight clinical personnel may also observe examination techniques via video conferencing.